brianblakely/slapstick-english-translation/docs/technical-notes.md

 columns 9 and 15.
 Button action labels have 14 columns before the fixed A/B/X/Y choices.
 The script validator enforces these constraints so text, selection palettes, and cursors remain aligned.

+Console boxes advance one eight-pixel cell per Latin character.
+The main-menu caption has eight cells, and the selected-item header has nine; the latter is why inventory names use compact menu forms such as `THNDR SWD` and `CHAM LENS`.
+The validator checks every literal console line against its active `BOX`, plus the complete item-name, machine-option, main-caption, and battle-target tables.

 ## Build verification